Introduction

 - Sound Insulation: Heavier bricks are poor insulators of sound while light weight and hollow bricks provide good sound insulation.

-- Fire Resistance: Fire resistance of bricks is usually good.
-In fact bricks are used to encase steel columns to protect them from fire.
+- Fire Resistance: Bricks usually offer good fire resistance.
+Builders often encase steel columns with bricks to protect them from fire.

 Tests on Bricks